Skip to main content

 model, preprocess = clip.load("ViT-B/16", device=device)

-search_tokens = clip.tokenize([f"a photo of bread"]).to(device)
+search_tokens = clip.tokenize([f"a photo of bread on plate"]).to(device)

 search_embeddings = model.encode_text(search_tokens)